scverse/scvi-tools/docs/user_guide/models/mrvi.md

 The advantages of MrVI are:

-- Facilitates both exploratory analysis to divide samples into groups based on cellular and molecular properties and comparative analysis to compare pre-defined groups of samples.
+- Facilitates both exploratory analysis to divide samples into groups based on molecular properties and comparative analysis to compare pre-defined groups of samples.
 - Provides single-cell-resolution differential expression and differential abundance estimates.
 - Captures nonlinear, cell-type specific effects of sample-level covariates on gene expression.